 Cloudera Express includes a free version of Cloudera Manager.
 The Cloudera Enterprise version of Cloudera Manager provides additional functionality.
-Both the Cloudera Express and Cloudera Enterprise versions automate the installation, configuration, and monitoring of CDH 4 or CDH 5 on an entire cluster.
-See the matrix at Cloudera Express and Cloudera Enterprise Features for a comparison of the two versions.
+Both the Cloudera Express and Cloudera Enterprise versions automate the installation, configuration, and monitoring of CDH 5 on an entire cluster.
+See the data sheet at Cloudera Enterprise Datasheet for a comparison of the two versions.